EnlitHamster/Make-Minecraft-Pink-Mod/README.md

 # Make Mincraft Pink Mod

+> [!WARNING]
-> [!DISCLAIMER] I am aware I use a quite colored language.
+> I am aware I use a quite colored language.
 I want this to be clear, it is in no means intended as degrading towards any minority or demographic.
 I stray clear where I feel conflicted of slurs and derogatory terms.
 However, my humor is quite self-deprecating at times.
 You will see me use terms like "cunt" to refer to myself.
 Because, paraphrasing Ricky Gervais, "I am a little _italian_ cunt".
 Please, do not take offence in my use of these terms.
 If you do, feel free to send me an email.
 I will do my best to understand your points, and take them at heart.

 ## Setup